 Internally, we communicate with staff via team meetings, the intranet, email and Chief Executive's Briefings for staff.
-The Authority has "Service Champion" meetings which involves staff representatives from all services in the Council meeting on a bimonthly basis with the Chief Executive.
+The Council has "Service Champion" meetings which involve staff representatives from all Council services meeting bi- monthly with the Chief Executive.
 It also has a formal, regular mechanism of meetings with representatives and officials from the recognised Trade Unions.

-Members are communicated to through briefings, development days and a regular members bulletin.
+Members are communicated to through briefings, development days and a regular members' bulletin.

-The Council's scrutiny arrangements ensure that key elements are externally scrutinised and involve all sections of the community and stakeholders as necessary.
+The Council's scrutiny arrangements ensure that key issues are scrutinised and involve all sections of the community and stakeholders as necessary.